-When someone thinks of translating content into Spanish, it seems like a relatively easy task.
+When someone thinks of Spanish translation, it seems like a relatively easy task.
 After all, Spanish is spoken all over the world, we even see it on a daily basis as an alternative-to-English translation in marketing schemes within the United States.
 The reality, however, is far from the truth.
 Spanish, also known as the Castilian language, is a romance language originating from the Castile region in Spain.
 It is spoken worldwide and is an official language in 20 countries, as well as Puerto Rico and a variety of international organizations.

 Widely Varying Dialects & Universal Spanish